Analysis - Egypt's Brotherhood feels its time has come

 The 79-page manifesto of the Brotherhood's Freedom and Justice Party does little to ease such worries.
 For instance, it criticises Egypt's music scene for "stirring desires."

-"Egyptian song must be directed toward more ethical and creative horizons that are consistent with the society's values and identity," the document says.
+"Egyptian song must be directed towards more ethical and creative horizons that are consistent with the society's values and identity," the document says.

 Ali Khafagi, a 28-year-old Brotherhood activist, says fears about the group are overblown.
 A member since high school, he describes the Brotherhood as "very moderate and open minded."